 4. Write a letter

-Whether it’s for a patient you’ll never forget, or a team member that kept you going in tough times, writing an open letter can make a very human and often moving blog.
+Whether it’s for a patient you’ll never forget, or a team member that kept you going in tough times, writing an open letter can make a very human and often moving blog post.
+Addressing your blog post to 'you' creates an instant connection with the reader.

 - When a toddler was injured by a suicide blast in Iraq, Australian doctor Georgina wrote an emotional open letter to her young patient.